 Consumption habits are evolving rapidly, enabled by new digital technologies and demand for simplicity, convenience, and instant gratification.

 As a result, all the points of interaction with customers have to evolve along with customer needs.
 Over-the-counter communications made way for the telephone and online interactions.
 And it is in the online world where possibilities are developing exponentially.
 Hence, with emails, mobile messaging, social media, robochats, video chats, and more.

-An enterprise may lead the way forward by eliminating face-to-face customer on-boarding, with virtual customer service, a mobile apps that completely does away with physical service agents and physical branches; all customers need is a mobile phone and connectivity to complete their transaction requirements.
+An enterprise may lead the way forward by eliminating face-to-face customer on-boarding, with virtual customer service, a mobile app that completely does away with physical service agents and physical branches; all customers need is a mobile phone and connectivity to complete their transaction requirements.

-Management of data is one of the keys to supporting the omni-channel experience.
-To be able to extract insights and that can provide value and utility, data across all new and existing sources must be integrated and made consistent.
+Management of data is one of the keys to supporting the omnichannel experience.
+To be able to extract insights, and that can provide value and utility, data across all new and existing sources must be integrated and made consistent.

 After applying big data and analytics technologies upon all this information related to customers, markets transactions, services, products, physical assets and business experiences, not only can new revenue streams be generated, but decision-making becomes informed and more impactful.